Mentorship & Outreach

 Physics & Astronomy Community Excellence (PACE) Peer-Mentoring Program

-PACE is a peer-mentoring program that I co-led with Dr. Francisco J. Mercado during my time at UC Irvine.
+PACE is a peer-mentoring program that I co-led with Dr. Francisco J. Mercado during my graduate studies at UC Irvine.
 The goal of the program is to provide formal mentorship to first-year graduate students in the form of monthly workshops and 1-on-1 mentoring.